iter8-tools/docs/docs/getting-started/your-first-experiment.md

     --set runner=job
     ```

 ??? note "About this experiment"
     This experiment consists of three [tasks](concepts.md#iter8-experiment), namely, [ready](../user-guide/tasks/ready.md), [http](../user-guide/tasks/http.md), and [assess](../user-guide/tasks/assess.md).

     The [ready](../user-guide/tasks/ready.md) task checks if the `httpbin` deployment exists and is available, and the `httpbin` service exists.

-        The [http](../user-guide/tasks/http.md) task sends requests to the cluster-local HTTP service whose URL is `http://httpbin.default/post` with a string payload of value `hello`, and collects [Iter8's built-in HTTP load test metrics](../user-guide/tasks/http.md#metrics).
+    The [http](../user-guide/tasks/http.md) task sends requests to the cluster-local HTTP service using the specified `url`, and collects [Iter8's built-in HTTP load test metrics](../user-guide/tasks/http.md#metrics).
+This tasks supports both GET and POST requests, and for POST requests, a payload can be provided by using either `payloadStr` or `payloadURL`.

     The [assess](../user-guide/tasks/assess.md) task verifies if the app satisfies the specified SLOs: i) the mean latency of the service does not exceed 50 msec, and ii) there are no errors (4xx or 5xx response codes) in the responses.

     This is a [single-loop](concepts.md#iter8-experiment) [Kubernetes experiment](concepts.md#kubernetes-experiments) where all the previously mentioned tasks will run once and the experiment will finish.
 Hence, its [runner](concepts.md#runners) value is set to `job`.

 ***